My name is Shalini. I am a self taught metalsmith and I make Copper things.

-Originally from New Delhi, India I now live in Stamford in Lincolnshire, UK with my husband and 2 rescue dogs Taj & Manali.
+Originally from New Delhi, India I now live in Stamford in Lincolnshire, UK.

 I started working with wire and semi precious gemstones in 2008, making jewellery & accessories to sell at local craft shows and via my website.